emmahewson/mp3-swimmon/README.md

 security reasons this is not uploaded to GitHub so that database and connection details are not visible to users.
 In production these are stored in Heroku.

 Parts of the site will require user log in to access and the site will implement both front end and back end security to stop users accessing parts of the site they do not have permission to visit.
-Full details of security, form validation & back end functionality are available below in [Features - Backend Functionality, Site Security & Form Validation](#backend-functionality-site-security--form-validation) but as a general overview these measures will mean the following:
+Full details of security, form validation & back end functionality are available below in [Features](#features) but as a general overview these measures will mean the following:

 - Location information & pages are visible to everyone
 - Events are only visible to users who are logged in